NordicSemiconductor/pc-nrfconnect-docs/API-reference.md

 ),
 ```

-The same thing can also be done using a class component:
+The same thing can be done using a class component, but it is a little more verbose:

 ```
 decorateNavMenu: () => (